Nowa-Ammerlaan/command-not-found-gentoo/README.md

 # A command-not-found handler for Gentoo systems

 This repository contains a simple shell script that defines `command_not_found_handle` (for bash) and `command_not_found_handler` (for zsh).
-Whenever possible it will call the `command-not-found` python script which will:
+Whenever possible, this shell script will call the `command-not-found` python script which will:

 - call `snap advise-snap --command ...` if `app-containers/snapd` is installed
 - suggest commands that do exist and closely match the non-existing command
 - search the [Portage File List](https://www.portagefilelist.de/) for packages that install the non-existing command if `app-portage/pfl` is installed

+Many other shells also support calling an external `command-not-found` handler, for some shells instructions are shown below.
+For shells not in the list below, see the documentation for your shell and setup the relevant command-not-found function or hook to call the `command-not-found` python script.
+The first argument passed to this script should be the command that was not found, all other arguments are ignored.

 ## Installation

 To install it simply `emerge app-portage/command-not-found`, and optionally install `app-containers/snapd` and/or `app-portage/pfl` as well.
-Next follow the steps for you shell of choice:
+Next follow the steps for your shell of choice:

 ### Bash